-- o The modeling and management of estuarine systems Western Port Bay, Victoria. - Analysis of effluent disposal and entrophication problems in the Murrumbidgee Burrinjuck Lake System, Canberra.
+- The modeling and management of estuarine systems--Western Port Bay, Victoria. - Analysis of effluent disposal and eutrophication problems in the Murrumbidgee--Burrinjuck Lake System, Canberra.

-The title of Whitehead's presentation is an adequate statement of his attitude to water quality modeling.
-The question of sufficient complexity of the model is clearly related to the objective for model application: otherwise, from the basis of an essentially simpl a priori model, the approach is to increase model complexity only when additional dominant modes of behavior can be identified from the given field data.
+The title is an adequate statement of Whitehead's attitude to water quality modeling.
+The question of sufficient complexity of the model is clearly related to the objective for model application: otherwise, from the basis of an essentially simple a priori model, the approach is to increase model complexity only when additional dominant modes of behavior can be identified from the given field data.
 An important feature of this approach is its recognition of the difficulties of distinguishing "deterministic" properties of the system from the substantial uncertainty in the observed system behavior.

 As an illustration of the fundamental relationship between models and modeling objectives the Western Port Bay Study demonstrates a certain inconsistency.
 A simple steady-state water quality model for the inland catchment area, which would describe generally the long-term effects of urban and industrial development, was connected to a three-dimensional dynamic water quality model for the bay.
-The considerable computational effort of solving the latter does not appear to be justified either in terms of the study's objectives, that is to determine average, long-term impacts of development, or in terms of the input information originating from the steady-state catchment water quality model.
-In this case a better alternative formulation, according to Whitehead, is the development of a highly aggregated, lumpedparameter, input/output model for salinity distribution in the estuary/bay area.

-The mention of an input/output model and its usual association with black box models raises the opportunity to point out a common tendency for misunderstanding.
+The considerable computational effort of solving the latter does not appear to be justified either in terms of the study's objectives, i.e., to determine average, long-term impacts of development, or in terms of the input information originating from the steady-state catchment water quality model.
+A better alternative formulation, according to Whitehead, is the development of a highly aggregated, lumped-parameter, input/output model for salinity distribution in the estuary/bay area.
+Mention of an input/output model and its usual association with black box models gives an opportunity of pointing out a common misunderstanding.
 A black box model of system behavior does not necessarily imply a completely stochastic model for there is as much determinism about the relationship between measured (input) disturbance and measured (output) response in a black box model as there is in an internally descriptive, or mechanistic model.
-Equally so, an internally descriptive model should not preclude some account of the random processes which are inevitably a part of any system's behavior.
+Equally so, an internally descriptive model should not preclude some account of the random processes inevitably a part of any system's behavior.

 V.J.
-Bierman: "Comments on Water Quality Modeling: Saginaw Bay, Lake Huron, as an Example Study"
+Bierman: Comments on Water Quality Modeling: Saginaw Bay, Lake Huron, as an Example

-The emphasis in Bierman's presentation is underlined in two conclusions:
+The emphasis in Bierman's presentation was:

-- o That close cooperation is necessary between modelers and experimentalists. - o And that data requirements place a practical upper limit on the complexity of water quality models.
+- That close cooperation is necessary between modelers and experimentalists; and - That data requirements place a practical upper limit on the complexity of water quality models.

-Perhaps "data requirements" in this second point may be interpreted as financial requirements: during the period 1974-76, more than 250,000 data points were obtained from Saginaw Bay at a cost of approximately one million dollars.
+Perhaps data requirements may be interpreted as financial requirements: during the period 1974-76, more than 250,000 data points were obtained from Saginaw Bay at a cost of approximately one million dollars.

-A single segment model for the inner portion of Saginaw Bay differentiates the representation of the Bay's ecological system into 5 phytoplankton types, 2 zooplankton types, higher predators, and the three nutrients, phosphorus, nitrogen, and silicon.
+A single segment model for the inner portion of Saginaw Bay differentiates the representation of the Bay's ecological system into five phytoplankton types, two zooplankton types, higher predators, and the three nutrients--phosphorus, nitrogen, and silicon.
 Two of the primary reasons for choosing this level of (a priori) complexity are that different classes of algae have very different nutrient requirements and that not all of these classes have the same nuisance characteristics.
-In the course of testing the model against field data interaction between experimental work and model evaluation occurred in a number of forms.
+In the course of testing the model against field data interaction between experimental work and model evaluation occurred in a number of forms: